-During May-October 2022, alluvial gold was produced at placer deposits Byor and Khayarilakh, located within 100 km to the west of the Yubileyniy site.
-These are shallow stream placers which are dozed and loaded into articulated haul trucks and hauled to semi-mobile washing plants or hauled by front loaders.
+In 2023, alluvial gold was produced at the Buor placer deposit, located within 100 km to the west of the Yubileyniy site.
+This is a shallow stream placer which gold-bearing sands are dozed and loaded into articulated haul trucks and hauled to semi-mobile washing plants or hauled by front loaders.
 The waste stripping is conducted largely in the autumn and early spring with washing of gravels during the warm season from May to October.

-In 2022, full-year gold production from placer operations totalled 7.87 koz, a decrease of 34% compared to 2021, when production was significantly higher than planned.
+In 2023, full-year gold production from placer operations totalled 5.81 koz, a decrease of 26% compared to 2022, when production was carried out at two alluvial deposits.